 - Create materials that will help them in their teaching and on the market (sample assignments and activities, syllabus, teaching philosophy).

 - Discuss teaching with a group of other instructors as a way of exploring what works and developing concrete teaching practices, with a particular focus on creating an inclusive classroom environment.

 - Learn about what the education literature tells us about student learning and a range of effective teaching strategies and techniques.

-The course is of competitive acceptance, as there are limited spaces available.
-An application is required.
+Since there are limited spaces available, an application is required.
 Application forms are available annually in January and application decisions will be determined annually in mid-February.